-The Academy of Medical Sciences and InterAcademy Partnership for Health are convening a policy workshop on research and Universal Health Coverage in low and middle income countries in London on the 29-30 May 2019.Ongoing
+The Academy of Medical Sciences and InterAcademy Partnership for Health convened a policy workshop on research and Universal Health Coverage in low and middle income countries in London on the 29-30 May 2019.Ongoing

-This two-day workshop on the 29-30 May in London, chaired by Professor Anne Mills FMedSci and Dr Carmencita Padilla, will facilitate discussions around quality of care research and universal health coverage (UHC) in low and middle income countries (LMICs).
+This two-day workshop on the 29-30 May in London, chaired by Professor Anne Mills FMedSci and Dr Carmencita Padilla, facilitated discussions around quality of care research and universal health coverage (UHC) in low and middle income countries (LMICs).

 About 100 million people are pushed into extreme poverty by having to pay for health care.
 A multitude of barriers and challenges exist which prevent the achievement of UHC.
 Establishing UHC depends on many governmental departments and aspects including improving infrastructure, training the healthcare workforce, increasing the number of and improving existing healthcare centres from hospitals to local practices, developing information services and ensuring the supply of medicines and medical technologies.